guidoc89/airflow-azure/README.md

 The connection string is visible inside of the Storage Account secrets, Azure automatically generates 2 keys and 2 connection strings when creating the service, use any of them as parameter for the connection.

-## Workflow
+## :clipboard: Workflow

-1. See if the data exists in the Data Lake Gen2 storage
+1. See if the data exists in the Data Lake Gen2 storage:
     * If it doesn't, import it into the Bronze layer
     * If it does, skip and move on to the processing part
-    * Leave the Bronze layer with the raw data, exactly as the source
+    * Bronze layer = raw data, exactly as the source, no changes

 1. Simple Bronze -> Silver layer processing:
     - column names